Long-time behavior of the Stokes-transport system in a channel: Long time stability of stratified profiles : proof of

 We already know that $\|G\|_{H^2}$ satisfies the smallness assumption \eqref{eq:boot-hyp} for $B>0$ small enough.
 We show that $ S_\para$ presents an algebraic decay strictly larger than $1$, as in \eqref{eq:bb-S}.
-To do so we apply the tame estimates \eqref{eq:tame} to the two commutator terms, using the inequality
+To do so we apply the tame estimate \eqref{eq:commu} to the two commutator terms.
+Let us emphasize that we need to be thorough by substituting $\bu = \nabla^\perp\psi$ such that the transport operator can be written as